olegkleiman/sundance/README.md

 ### 1. Frontend  (Client)

-* Served as index.html with native JS (no React or frameworks)
+* Served as index.html with vanila JS (no React or frameworks)
-* Prompts for microphone, camera, and geolocation permissions on load.
+* Prompts for microphone, camera, geolocation permissions on load.
 * Present the microphone icon that starts the Voice Recognition with browser build-in [speech recognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 * The recognition begins when the end-user clicks on the microphone icon.
 * The recognition ends when the API decides that the end-user stopped speaking.